craftingcity/The-Known-World/README.md

 **Age.** You are considered fully mature at age six and you can live up to one-hundred and twenty years.
 Kobold mothers birth litters of about six.
 **Size.** Mechanically, your size is small.
 You stand at about two and a half feet tall.
 You weigh about sixty pounds.
 **Speed.** Your speed is 30 feet per round.
+**Darkvision.** You can see in dim light within 60 feet of you as if it were bright light, **and** in darkness as if it were dim light.
+You can't discern color in darkness, only shades of gray.
 **Pack Brain.** You have advantage on an attack roll against a creature if at least one of your allies is within 5 feet of the creature and the ally isn't incapacitated.
 **Sunlight Sensitivity.** You have disadvantage on attack rolls and on Wisdom (Perception) checks that rely on sight when you, the target of your attack, or whatever you are trying to perceive is in direct sunlight.
 **Blood of Dragon.** You have advantage on saving throws to avoid or end the frightened condition on yourself.
 You know one cantrip of your choice from the sorcerer spell list.
 Intelligence, Wisdom, or Charisma is your spellcasting ability for that cantrip).